 (click for bios)

-Scott is TransLoc’s VP of Product.
-He wrangles three groups of really smart people: software engineers, product managers, and data scientists.
-Scott loves the challenge of keeping close to one million transit riders and agency users satisfied, and that’s no easy feat in a world of stoplights, traffic jams, and bad weather.
-Scott cut his product and engineering teeth at e-learning giant Blackboard, where he was among the company’s first 15 employees and helped launch the company’s first enterprise learning product.
+As TransLoc’s VP of Product, Scott Lacy leads the team of software engineers, product managers and data scientists while steering the long-term vision of the company’s product offerings.
+Scott puts his focus on how technology can improve the transit experience for riders while generating rider insights for transit agencies.
+He cut his product and engineering teeth at e-learning giant Blackboard, where he was among the company’s first 15 employees and helped launch their first enterprise learning product.
 He subsequently co-founded his own behavioral targeting company, Spring Engage.
-Scott loves street photography, dogs, taking the back roads and people-watching while, yes, riding the bus.

-Kevin Fowler is the VP of Finance where he brings a strong sense of financial discipline with an end goal of supporting TransLoc in achieving its mission.
-With a diverse background, Kevin has held various positions within the Finance team at Ford Motor Company supporting product development, accounting, and global capital markets.
+Kevin Fowler is the VP of Finance where he leads a team of highly skilled finance, accounting and legal professionals.
+In his role, Kevin develops strategic and tactical plans to support growth initiatives, and he forecasts and secures funding to support business operations.
+With a diverse background, Kevin held various positions within the Finance team at Ford Motor Company supporting product development, accounting and global capital markets.
 He was also an inaugural team member of Ford Smart Mobility.
-Away from work, Kevin spends time with his wife and chasing his two daughters.
-He also enjoys playing guitar and considers himself an amateur luthier.

 Josh Cohen is TransLoc’s National Director of Policy.
 Beyond the multi-syllable words in his title, this means he touches pretty much everything that goes on at TransLoc, a remnant from Josh’s experience as one of TransLoc’s earliest employees.
 For seven years, Josh helped TransLoc grow from 5 customers to 120 customers as TransLoc’s Director of Business Development.
 Josh is also the host of The Movement, a leadership podcast that features the brave pioneers who are creating change in an effort to build a coalition of leaders who will build a better tomorrow.
 Prior to TransLoc, Josh was CEO of DomoLife, a real-estate services business, and VP of Turnkey Sports, a sports business consultancy.
 When not chasing his three kids around the Bull City, Josh enjoys roasting his own coffee and smoking his own barbeque.